nschlia/ffmpegfs/README.md

 Transcoding is done in an extra thread, so if other processes access the same file, they will share the same transcoded data, saving CPU time.
 If all processes close the file before its end, transcoding will continue for some time.
 If the file is accessed again before the timeout, transcoding will continue.
 If not, it will stop, and the chunk created so far will be discarded to save disk space.

 Seeking within a file will cause the file to be transcoded up to the seek point (if not already done).
-This is not usually a problem since most programs will read a file from start to finish.
+This is not usually a problem since most programmes will read a file from start to finish.
 Futzure enhancements may provide true random seeking (but if this is feasible, it is not yet clear due to restrictions to positioning inside compressed streams).
 This already works when HLS streaming is selected.
 FFmpegfs simply skips to the requested segment.

 MP3: ID3 version 2.4 and 1.1 tags are created from the comments in the source file.
 They are located at the start and end of the file, respectively.